 “Greater love has no one than this, that someone lay down his life for his friends.”

-Because of the grace and forgiveness that Jesus shows us every day, we can strive to be forgiving people.
-When I let those who have rejected or betrayed me off the hook, I truly understand that forgiveness is at the core of what makes a good friend.
+When we let those who have rejected or betrayed us off the hook, we understand that forgiveness is at the core of what makes a good friend.

 Forgiveness is a choice that may take our feelings time to catch up with, but there is great freedom and joy in the decision to forgive.